viviankaun/-Big-Data-Processing-and-Analytics-Tracking-Emotional-Health-for-Seniors/README.md

 ---

-## Data Analytics with Spark
+# Data Analytics with Kafka and Spark

-Data analytics can be performed on the streaming data stored in Kafka by using Apache Spark.
-Below are examples of how to query the data and write the results to Parquet files.
+This document provides insights into **data analytics** using **Apache Spark** for real-time data analysis and the use of **Kafka** for streaming data.
+The content focuses on performing analytics on the data using SQL queries in Spark, and saving the results to **Parquet** files for efficient storage.

-### Querying with `spark.sql()`
+## 1. Data Analytics with Spark

-In Spark, the `spark.sql()` method allows you to run SQL queries against structured data.
-The results of these queries are generally stored in memory for the duration of the session.
+### Using `spark.sql()` for Data Querying

-#### Example Query
+Apache Spark allows you to execute SQL queries on structured data using the `spark.sql()` method.
+The results of the query are typically stored in memory for the duration of the session, making it ideal for real-time analysis.

-This example demonstrates how to query for negative sentiment scores grouped by region:
+#### Example Query to Analyze Sentiment Scores

 ```python
 spark.sql("""